wcqy-ye/learngit/readme.txt

 <<<<<<< HEAD
 creating a new branch is quick AND simple.
 =======
-creating a new branch is quick AND simple.
+creating a new branch is quick AND simple and i like it.
 >>>>>>> featurel